Pauline-Peihan-Wu/pauline-peihan-wu.github.io/projects/project-1.md

 In the beginning, I was struggling with so many things, like how to create this, how to place this button here, and more.
 I actually went to get help from the TA several time before I fully understand what I should do and what are the ways I can do them.
 After finish this project, I was so happy and proud about myself making my first game.
 It felt so good.

-You can how the project works at this link: [EZ Sketch](https://www.youtube.com/watch?v=frmWZb9YpKE).
+You can see how the project works at this link: [EZ Sketch](https://www.youtube.com/watch?v=frmWZb9YpKE).